Vermeille/Functionality/README.markdown

 Since I am a really bad developper when it comes to low level stuff, please consider this work as heavily unstable, and as a playground for me.
-Trusting this project on more or less like trusting a total stranger asking to borrow your credit card for few days, even if he is claiming not to use it for his own benefit.
+Trusting this project is more or less like trusting a total stranger asking to borrow your credit card for few days, even if he is claiming not to use it for his own benefit.
 You got me: don't fucking use that code, or the universe may collapse because it's too unstable.